Qiskit/rustworkx/paper.md

 # Related work

-To address the performance issues in Qiskit, we explored several graph library alternatives. _igraph_ [@Csardi2006], _graph-tool_ [@Peixoto2014], and _SNAP_ [@Leskovec2016] are Python libraries written in C or C++ that can replace _NetworkX_.
-TODO: _Networkit_ [@Staudt2016] and _SageMath_'s graph theory module [@Sagemath2020].
+The graph and network analysis ecosystem for Python is rich, with many libraries available. _igraph_ [@Csardi2006], _graph-tool_ [@Peixoto2014], _SNAP_ [@Leskovec2016], and _Networkit_ [@Staudt2016] are Python libraries written in C or C++ that can replace _NetworkX_ with better performance.
+We also highlight _SageMath_'s graph theory module [@Sagemath2020], which has a stronger focus in mathematics than _NetworkX_.

-However, there was a strong desire to keep the flexibility that _NetworkX_ provided for exploring and interacting with the graphs, which precluded custom application-specific graph data structures.
-The graph libraries mentioned above either had issues integrating with Qiskit or APIs that were too rigid, such that the migration of existing code was more complex than desired.
+However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support weights with arbitrary Python types, because their weighted graph implementations are type-specific to primitives such as floats or strings. _graph-tool_ supports graph weights at the cost of maintaing the weights in a separate data structure.
 Thus, the main contribution of _retworkx_ is keeping the ease of use of _NetworkX_ without sacrificing performance.

 # Graph data structures